delm83/Understand-BCrypt-Hashes/README.md

 # Information Security with HelmetJS - BCrypt

-This is my implementation of the FreeCodeCamp Information Security Coursework last 3 HelmetJS challenges at https://www.freecodecamp.org/learn/information-security/information-security-with-helmetjs/understand-bcrypt-hashes
+This is my implementation of the FreeCodeCamp Information Security coursework Information Security with HelmetJS last 3 challenges https://www.freecodecamp.org/learn/information-security/information-security-with-helmetjs/understand-bcrypt-hashes